filoxo/blog/src/posts/reacting-to-react/index.md

 ---

-the gist of react's current trend today in 2025 is that it is becoming a server-side framework, compiler and all, with Next.js being the bastion of endeavor.
+the gist of react's current trend today in 2025 is that it is becoming a server-side framework, compiler and all, with Next.js being the bastion of this endeavor.

 ## OKAY but still why do i need React on the server to render HTML?